23 Surprising Ways to Celebrate Hispanic Heritage Month

 COMMENT now!

-4. Register for the Advancing the Science of Cancer in Latinos Conference!
+4. Register for the ASCL Conference!

-To address the heavy burden of Latino cancer, you can register now for UT Health San Antonio’s 4th biennial Advancing the Science of Cancer in Latinos conference Feb.
+To address the heavy burden of cancer, you can register now for UT Health San Antonio’s 4th biennial ASCL conference Feb.
 21-23, 2024, at the Marriott Riverwalk in San Antonio, Texas.

-Advancing the Science of Cancer in Latinos is a sanctuary where we can share research, experience, and action to translate basic research into clinical best practices, effective community interventions, and professional training programs to eliminate cancer disparities in Latinos,” said Dr. Amelie Ramirez, who directs the Institute for Health Promotion Research (IHPR) and Salud America! program at UT Health San Antonio.
+ASCL is a place where we can share research, experience, and action to translate basic research into clinical best practices, effective community interventions, and professional training programs to eliminate cancer health issues for Latinos and all people,” said Dr. Amelie Ramirez, who directs the Salud America! program and the Institute for Health Promotion Research (IHPR) at UT Health San Antonio.
 The IHPR will co-host the conference with the NCI-designated Mays Cancer Center.

 See five reasons you should register now for the conference!